Hosting and bandwidth provided by WebCentrix.net.

 We'd say the average battery life with mild use -- about three hours, very much on par with the previous version -- is plenty acceptable, but for a laptop that so encourages portability, the inability to replace the battery means you can never be more than three hours away from an outlet, less if you want cellular internet.

-As the "Mid-2009" MacBook Air models were not substantially different than the models they replaced, they did not attract a lot of detailed attention across the blogosphere, but MacWorld tested the batteries by playing a movie on continuous loop ripped from DVD and stored on the hard drive.
+As the "Mid-2009" MacBook Air models were not substantially different than the models they replaced, they did not attract a lot of detailed attention across the blogosphere, but Macworld tested the batteries by playing a movie on continuous loop ripped from DVD and stored on the hard drive.
 Movies were played in full screen mode with full display brightness, but keyboard illumination turned down and wi-fi turned off.

-Playing a movie on continuous loop is considerably more demanding on the battery than the rather light "wireless productivity" test that Apple performs -- although turning wi-fi off does conserve battery life -- and MacWorld found the "Mid-2009" models -- the MacBook Air "Core 2 Duo" 1.86 13" (Mid-2009) and "Core 2 Duo" 2.13 13" (Mid-2009) -- to provide 2 hours and 49 minutes and 2 hours and 37 minutes of runtime, respectively.
-By comparison, this is 20 minutes and 16 minutes longer than the replaced "NVIDIA/Late 2008" models -- the MacBook Air "Core 2 Duo" 1.6 13" (NVIDIA/Late 2008) and "Core 2 Duo" 1.86 13" (NVIDIA/Late 2008) -- in line with Apple's estimate.
+Playing a movie on continuous loop is considerably more demanding on the battery than the rather light "wireless productivity" test that Apple performed -- although turning wi-fi off does conserve battery life -- and MacWorld found the "Mid-2009" models -- the MacBook Air "Core 2 Duo" 1.86 13" (Mid-2009) and "Core 2 Duo" 2.13 13" (Mid-2009) -- to provide 2 hours and 49 minutes and 2 hours and 37 minutes of runtime, respectively.

 Ultimately, it appears that the numbers quoted for the "Mid-2009" and "NVIDIA/Late 2008" MacBook Air models are more realistic than those provided for the original model.
-However, as Apple notes as well, battery life may vary depending on "configuration and use" and this is clearly reflected in the real-world tests performed.
+However, as Apple notes as well, battery life may vary depending on "configuration and use" and this is clearly reflected by the real-world tests performed.

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.